MESVRamaPrakash/React/README.md

 ✅ Day 1 Summary
 Created a new Expo project

-Learned about View, Text, StatusBar, StyleSheet
+Learned about View, Text, StatusBar, StyleSheet, Dimensions, some basic commands

 Ran app on emulator / mobile device